rpldy/react-uploady/packages/ui/uploady/README.md

 _(?UploadOptions) => void_

 Show the native file selection dialog.
-Optionally Pass options as a parameter to override options set as props on the <Uploady/> component.
+Optionally Pass options as a parameter to override options set as props on the Uploady component.

 #### upload

 _(files: UploadInfo | UploadInfo[], addOptions: ?UploadOptions) => void_

 Upload file(s).
-Optionally Pass options as the second parameter to override options set as props on the <Uploady/> component.
+Optionally Pass options as the second parameter to override options set as props on the Uploady component.

 #### processPending